 Antipsychotics are a type of medication, used to treat a variety of mental health conditions.
 Their main uses are for mental illnesses that include psychotic symptoms, such as schizophrenia or bipolar disorder.
 But they’re also used for other conditions, such as depression, anxiety, and difficulty sleeping.

-Antipsychotics work by impacting chemical messengers—called neurotransmitters—used to communicate between brain cells.
+Antipsychotics work by impacting neurotransmitters—chemical messengers used to communicate between brain cells.
 Dopamine is the main neurotransmitter affected by these medications.
-If parts of the dopamine system become overactive, they seem to play a part in producing hallucinations, delusions and thought disorder.
+If parts of the dopamine system become overactive, they seem to play a part in producing hallucinations, delusions, and thought disorders.
 Antipsychotics block some of the receptors that react to dopamine.

 Examples of antipsychotics include:

 Like all medications, antipsychotics can cause side effects.
 Finding the right treatment for a mental health condition is a balancing act—you and your doctor work together to weigh the potential benefits of a medication against the potential side-effects.
-Medications affect each person differently, so this usually involves a lot of trial and error.
+Medications affect each person differently, so this usually involves some trial and error.